JUVELOOK in Seoul — Hybrid Skin Booster · PDLLA + HA

 • Avoid intense exercise, heat exposure, and facial massage for 24-48 hours; same-day softening visible from the HA carrier

-• A full 3-session course takes about 9-18 weeks (3-6 week intervals).
+• A full 3-session course takes about 2 months (3 sessions at 1-month / 4-week intervals).
 Short-trip patients usually complete 1 session in Korea and continue at home or on a return visit

 07